 Should You Purchase a 1, 3 or 7 Day Pass?

 Unless you are extremely into ancient relics of Angkor, we recommend buying a 3 day pass, if you can.
-The great thing about the 3 day pass is that you can use it in 3 non consecutive days within one week.
+The great thing about the 3 day pass is that you can use it in 3 non-consecutive days within one week.

 With the 3 day pass you will have the luxury of spending more time at the sights you like and explore beyond the eminent Angkor Wat and Bayon areas.
-The smaller temples such as Ta Som, Pre Rup or Banteay Srei aren’t any less marvellous and well worth a look.
+The smaller temples such as Ta Som, Pre Rup or Banteay Srei aren’t any less marvelous and well worth a look.

 To us, seeing the smaller temples was what made our visit to this sacred site so special.
-Being able to walk through and see the full size of the stone monuments allowed us to grasp the beauty of these centuries old places of worship.
+Being able to walk through and see the full size of the stone monuments allowed us to grasp the beauty of these centuries-old places of worship.